-I started seeing these round, woven rattan bags in the clutches of designers and fashion bloggers in early 2017.
+I started seeing these round, woven rattan bags in the clutches of designers and fashion bloggers in 2016 to early 2017.
 After asking around, I found the Instagram accounts selling these 24-cm diameter bags for about ₱3,800 each (75 USD).

 I snooped around and found out they were sourced from Bali, Indonesia.
 I noticed that my fellow Filipinos would travel to Bali and purchase these bags by the bulk to sell back home.
 As the months went by, online resellers brought down the price to around ₱2,500 (50 USD) for the big one (24 cm diameter).
 These days you can find them for ₱1,300-1,900 (26-38 USD) at Carousell.